IvaldiS6/PySendToken/README.md

 Cheers!

-(If you want to send a beer or something:  SOL 9ZWYoRJq6i9qduZDkmRtx5aZjfY1ZfBuo2ZXXy3XefU6)
+(If you found this useful and want to send a beer or something: SOL 9ZWYoRJq6i9qduZDkmRtx5aZjfY1ZfBuo2ZXXy3XefU6)